ramzis/CLR-via-C-Notes/README.md

   - Module metadata location
   - Resources
 * Metadata
-  - Defined type and member tables
+  - Definition tables
-  - Referenced type and member tables
+  - Referenced tables
+  - Manifest tables
 * IL code

 ## Assemblies
 Compilers do the work of turning managed modules and resources files into an *assembly*.
 Each assembly can be an executable application or a DLL.

-Assemblies contain a manifest describing the modules and resources inside.
+In most cases, an assembly consists of a single file, however, an assembly can also consist of multiple files.

+One of the files in an assembly is designated to contain a manifest.
+The manifest is a set of metadata tables that describe the assembly’s version, culture, publisher, publicly exported types, and all of the files that comprise the assembly.

+To build an assembly, you must select one of your PE files to be the keeper of the manifest.
+Or you can create a separate PE file that contains nothing but the manifest.
+When building an assembly, you should set the version resource fields by using custom attributes that you apply at the assembly level in your source code.

 The CLR is responsible for managing the execution of code contained within these assemblies.
+The CLR always loads the file that contains the manifest metadata tables first and then uses the manifest to get the names of the other files that contain the types and resources the application is referencing.

 An assembly is the smallest unit of:
 * Reuse